Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 charged nor limit-checked *by consensus*.
 A user account with zero CPU, zero NET and no tokens can call every provisioned contract on the network.

 The qualifier matters.
-Objective billing keys on the payer and nothing else, so the signer's own limits are never consulted — but a producer also runs **subjective** billing, which meters the transaction's first authorizer even when it is not the payer, and can refuse a transaction whose signer has burned its subjective budget on earlier failures (`Subjectively terminated trx ...
+Objective billing keys on the payer and nothing else, so the signers' own limits are never consulted — but a producer also runs **subjective** billing, which meters **each top-level action's first authorizer** where that account is not the payer, and can refuse the transaction when one of them has burned its subjective budget on earlier failures (`Subjectively terminated trx ...
 Authorized account ... exceeded subjective CPU limit`).
-That is node-local rather than consensus, and it is a spam control rather than a charge, but "the signer is never metered" is too strong: a signer that fails transactions in a loop can be throttled.
+A multi-action transaction therefore has as many candidates as it has distinct first authorizers, and any one of them can stop it.
+That is node-local rather than consensus, and a spam control rather than a charge, but "the signer is never metered" is too strong: an account that fails transactions in a loop can be throttled.

 Capacity reaches a contract as a **policy** — a grant of CPU, NET and RAM weight issued by a registered node owner through the `sysio.roa` contract.
 A contract with no policy has nothing to pay